 4. Access to and correction of personal information

-Access will be provided unless the request is unreasonable or the Act or APPs permit or require us to decline that request.
+Access will be provided within a reasonable period after the request is made, unless the request is unreasonable, or the Act or APPs permit or require us to decline that request.

 If you have a concern about your privacy, you have a right to make a complaint and we’ll do everything we can to put matters right.